New location for the 31st Oldtimer Festival of the Historical Machinery Club Kempen, Belgium's largest and most beautiful oldtimer tractor show.

 Feel free to browse the big spare parts market for all kinds of old and new stuff.
 You can also find oldtimer books and instruction manuals.

-The nostalgic funfair rides, like the old-fashioned swing ride and even an authentic caterpillar ride from 1937, provide additional entertainment!
+The nostalgic funfair rides, like the old-fashioned swing ride, provide additional entertainment!
 Young and old can enjoy these to their heart’s content at no extra charge.
 The little ones will have the time of their lives on the carousel, inflatable castles, or in the sandbox.

 A visit to the Oldtimer Festival is really worthwhile.
 Next to the 2000 machines which you can admire it is also a tremendous fun family happening.